 The Stolen Years

-- Around one third of adult tobacco consumption is by people with a current mental health condition with smoking rates more than double that of the general population.
+- Around one third of adult tobacco consumption is by people with a current mental health condition with smoking rates more than double that of the general population

 The Stolen Years, a report by ASH, endorsed by 27 health and mental health organisations, sets out recommendations for how smoking rates for people with a mental health condition could be dramatically reduced.